Estherkiguru/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls- This script displays the contents list of the current directory when executed.
 ## 2-bring_me_home
 cd-This script that changes the working directory to the user’s home directory
+##3-listfiles
+ls -l -This script displays current directory contents in a long format